All articles

 When Self-Healing Matters Most

 Not every team needs self-healing.
-But if any of these sound familiar, it's probably worth it:
+But if any of these apply, it's worth prioritizing:

 • You ship frontend changes every sprint and your tests break every sprint too

-• You have 100+ end-to-end tests and manual maintenance just doesn't scale anymore
+• You have 100+ end-to-end tests and manual maintenance doesn't scale

 • Multiple teams touch the frontend and one team's changes keep breaking another team's tests

-• Tests block your CI/CD pipeline and flaky failures are slowing down deployments
+• Tests block your CI/CD pipeline with false failures that slow down deployments

-• Your team has given up on some tests — they're flaky, so they got disabled, and now nobody trusts the suite
+• Your team has given up on some tests — disabled because they're flaky, now no longer trusted

 Key Takeaways